- Business and Public Administration Home

 - Undergraduate Admissions and Graduation Requirements

 - Computer Information Systems Undergraduate Program

 - Student Services

 The B.A.
-Public Administration program provides education and a bachelor's degree in public administration that equips students with knowledge and skills essential for careers in government and non-profit organizations or further studies.
+Public Administration program provides education and a bachelor's degree in public administration that equips students with administrative knowledge and skills essential for careers in government and non-profit organizations or further studies.

 Dr. Patricia B. Robertson